 Her tenacious spirit provides the glue that has held her family together, especially during long stretches when Glenn was away serving his country as a combat pilot and test flight aviator and later as an astronaut and politician.

-Like many others, Paul Tipps, a long-time friend and political advisor to the Glenns’, has been astounded by her tenacity.
+Like many others, the late Paul Tipps, a long-time friend and political advisor to the Glenns’, was astounded by her tenacity.
 “Not only did she grapple with severe stuttering, but she also willingly chose a life with a husband who regularly risked everything for his country, with her full support,” said Tipps,

 Annie always took intense an interest in her husband’s activities.
 She attended in on Senate briefings and went to training sessions for the 1998 Discovery mission, overcoming her first reaction – “Over my dead body” – when her elderly husband told her of his plan to return to space.